cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ![AWS Beanstalk](images/elastic_beanstalk-5.png){#fig:aws-beanstalk-network}

-Other options on that can be configured in this section are explained next.
+Other options that can be configured in this step are explained next.

 #### Load Balancer settings

 Select visibility as public in case you want your application to be accessible from other VPCs or over internet.

-This section also allows you to select the subnet to be used for the load balancer across availability zones.
+User can select the subnet(s) to be used for the load balancer across different availability zones.

 These settings can be modified after the application launch as well.